 Cellulitis is a common bacterial skin infection.
-It typically affects the skin on the lower legs, but can occur in the face, arms, and other areas.
+It typically affects the skin on the lower legs but can occur in the face, arms, and other areas.
 Cellulitis occurs when there is a crack or break in the skin that allows bacteria to enter.
-Unlike other skin conditions, this condition affects the deeper layers of the skin (the dermis and subcutaneous tissue).
+Unlike other skin conditions, this condition affects the skin’s deeper layers (the dermis and subcutaneous tissue).
 Since the deeper layers are the ones affected, cellulitis is not contagious.

 Signs and Symptoms

-Signs and symptoms of cellulitis often begin as a small area that is tender, red, and swollen, that spreads to the surrounding skin.
+Cellulitis signs and symptoms often begin as a small area that is tender, red, and swollen, which spreads to the surrounding skin.
 There are many common signs and symptoms.
-If you experience any of the following more serious symptoms you should seek medical attention immediately.
+If you experience any of the following more serious symptoms, you should seek medical attention immediately.